immutant/immutant.org/drafts/caching.md

 as more of Infinispan's features are exposed, e.g. transactions and persistence.

-By the way, Toby has recently hammered our [user manual][manual] and [api] docs into shape, so take a gander there for more details on caching or any of the other Immutant components.
+By the way, we've recently gotten a decent start on our [user manual][manual] and [api] docs, so take a gander there for more details on caching or any of the other Immutant components.
 And remember to [pester us in the usual ways][community] if you have any questions.

 Happy hacking!